Transcript: Eliminating the #1 Cause of Death

-The number one cause of death in the United States, however, is heart disease.
-Late last year a landmark review was published on the cause of our number one killer, by a Dr. William Clifford Roberts.
+The #1 cause of death in the United States, however, is heart disease.
+Late last year, a landmark review was published on the cause of our #1 killer by a Dr. William Clifford Roberts.

-If cholesterol is the cause of atherosclerosis, how low does our cholesterol have to be to be heart-attack proof?
+If cholesterol is the cause of atherosclerosis, how low does one's cholesterol have to be to become heart-attack proof?
 Ideally, our bad cholesterol—LDL—should be under 70.
 “If such a goal was created, the great scourge of the Western world would be essentially eliminated.”
-There are only two ways, he says, to get it down that low: put a hundred million people on a lifetime of high dose statin drugs starting in one’s twenties or be what he calls a “pure vegetarian fruit eater,” which is just what he calls those eating whole foods vegan diets.
+There are only two ways, he says, to get it down that low: put a hundred million people on a lifetime of high-dose statin drugs starting in one’s twenties, or be what he calls a “pure vegetarian fruit eater,” which is just what he calls those eating whole foods, plant-based diets.

-The cause of our number one killer is elevated cholesterol.
-According to the most renowned cardiovascular pathologist in the world, that means the cause of our number one killer is: not eating vegan.
+The cause of our #1 killer is elevated cholesterol.
+So, according to probably the most renowned cardiovascular pathologist in the world, that means the cause of our #1 killer is: not eating vegan.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.